blocklet/inscription/blocklets/inscription/blocklet.md

-# NFT Maker
+# Inscription

-NFT Maker is a tool which can maker your own NFT in a easy way.

-And you can learn more on [NFT Maker Site](https://maker.nftstudio.rocks/).
+Inscription is a blocklet that allows you to write inscriptions on chains.

 ## Install and Run

+To install and run Inscription, follow these steps:

-- Click the Launch button
+1. Click the Launch button.
-- You need to purchase a Blocklet Server first (if you don't already have one)
+2. If you don't already have one, purchase a Blocklet Server.
-- Follow the installation wizard to install blocklet on your Blocklet Server
+3. Follow the installation wizard to install the blocklet on your Blocklet Server.
-- Start the installed blocklet in the Blocklet Server console
+4. Start the installed blocklet in the Blocklet Server console.
-- Configure the blocklet in the Blocklet Server console
+5. Configure the blocklet in the Blocklet Server console.
-- Access the public address of the blocklet
+6. Access the public address of the blocklet.

 ## Usage

-There is two way to create your own Collection.

-1. Create a Collection by NFT Blender Templates
-2. Upload file to create a Collection

-There is two way to create your own NFT.

-1. Upload a image that belong to you
-2. Draw a picture in NFT Maker (We provider a simple draw pad)

-Enjoy your NFT Maker master tour.

-And you can learn more on [How To Use NFT Maker](https://nftstudio.rocks/maker/how-to-use).
+1. Select the corresponding blockchain
+2. Enter the message to be recorded
+3. Click Send to complete the operation using DID Wallet

+Enjoy the convenience and creativity of Inscription.